Chemistry (CHEM)

 Grading Basis: Letter Grade

-CHEM 4411 - Bioconjugate techniques and Theranostic Nanomedicine (3 Credits)
+CHEM 4411 - Bioconjugate Techniques and Theranostic Nanomedicine (3 Credits)

 The selective making of chemical bonds to biological molecules in complex mixtures enables a wide variety of applications in bio- and nano-materials science, bioengineering, and diagnostic and therapeutic (nano-)medicine.
 This course will discuss theory and practical current methods for chemical modification and conjugation of proteins and other bio- and nano-materials: Topics include permanent and cleavable cross-linkers, protein modification reagents, immobilization of enzymes/DNA, enzyme-antibody conjugates, protein-protein interactions, PEGylation and labeling of proteins, and solid-phase peptide synthesis.
-Prereq: CHEM 3411 with a B- or higher.
+Prereq: CHEM 3411 or CHEM 3481 with a B or higher.
 Cross-listed with CHEM 5411.
 Max hours: 3 Credits.

 Grading Basis: Letter Grade